Title: Executive Director and Music Business Instructor for KMAC

 Later that same year, a new music school that was just getting started in Mechanicsburg, The Perfect 5th Musical Arts Center, asked him to help with their grand opening festivities.
 Terry arranged for Grammy-winning guitarist Steve Vai to present a master class at the Whitaker Center.
 A year later, Terry joined the school as Associate Director and proceeded to build up every aspect of the business – private lessons, group classes, ensembles, performances, etc. He eventually rose to Executive Director before leaving in early 2015.

 As Director of the Keystone Musical Arts Center, Terry enjoys working with the teachers and students, along with their families and supporters, building an organization that truly serves the community.
-Along with his primary duties at KMAC, he continues to do freelance editorial work for the guitar department of Hal Leonard Publishing.
-He has had several articles published in Guitar Edge Magazine and has spoken about the music business at colleges including Penn State and Lebanon Valley.
-Terry has also been a part of panel discussions at Lehigh Valley, Steamtown and Millennium Music Conferences.
+Along with his primary duties at KMAC, he continues to do freelance editorial work for the guitar department of Hal Leonard Publishing and has had several articles published in Guitar Edge Magazine.
+Mr. Selders is an adjunct professor in the music department at Lebanon Valley College and has spoken about the music business at many colleges and universities including HACC and Penn State.
+He has also been a part of panel discussions at the Lehigh Valley, Steamtown and Millennium Music Conferences.
 At KMAC, he enjoys working with students of all ages and levels, and looks forward to consulting with advanced students and independent musicians about the music business.

 Terry is one of the founders of the Keystone Musical Arts Center and a strong believer in its guiding principles.
 He pledges to constantly strive towards realizing the goals stated in the KMAC mission and vision statements.
 If you have any questions, comments or concerns, or would like to offer your assistance in any way, please get in touch.
 Visit the contact page for more information.